kullrich/CRBHits/README.md

 This repository adhere to [Contributor Covenant](http://contributor-covenant.org) code of conduct for in any interactions you have within this project. (see [Code of Conduct](https://gitlab.gwdg.de/mpievolbio-it/crbhits/-/blob/master/CODE_OF_CONDUCT.md))

 See also the policy against sexualized discremination, harassment and violence for the Max Planck Society [Code-of-Conduct](https://www.mpg.de/11961177/code-of-conduct-en.pdf).

+By contributing to this project, you agree to abide by its terms.

 ## References